 If you’ve ever played a RTS game like Starcraft, you’ll notice that there’s always an initial “headquarters” building of some sort.
 It’s usually the thing that you need to protect and that will be a condition for defeat if it’s ever destroyed.
-So this makes a few reasons to have one!
-And another advantage is that, by definition, it solves our unlit scene problem.
+Well, we now have a good reason to add one!
+Because another advantage is that, by definition, it solves our unlit scene problem.

-For now, we’re going to something quite simple: we’re going to place a “House” building in the middle of the screen when we start the game.
+For now, we’re going to do something quite simple: we’re going to place a “House” building in the middle of the screen when we start the game.
 Note that, in the end, we will need to have a more advanced logic to compute this start position because we’ll need to make sure it’s on somewhat flat ground and it doesn’t collide with anything (so that the placement is valid).
-Before then, we’ll just have to make sure that we move our main camera so that it points to an empty enough area.
+With this first test setup, we’ll just have to make sure that we move our main camera so that it points to an empty enough area.
 Our basic idea will require steps: